-In this rural Trump country, covid vaccine is an easy sell — for now
+In this part of rural Trump country, covid vaccine is an easy sell — for now

 “I had some comments, ‘You shouldn’t take this.
 It’s the mark of the beast,’ ” Tyson said.
 “People are truly skeptical of the government, Big Pharma. . . .
 Some of it’s just out of ignorance, and fear, and conspiracy theories and things like that.
 But we just have to continue on marching forward with the truth that this is scientific based.”

-The vaccines were developed under Trump’s Operation Warp Speed, but some Trump supporters think it can’t be trusted if it’s manufactured under President Biden.
+The vaccines were developed under Trump’s Operation Warp Speed, but some Trump supporters say it can’t be trusted if it’s manufactured under President Biden.

 “They couldn’t pay me to take that shot,” said Dorothy Taulbee, 83, who grew up in a family with 10 children in a Southwest Virginia coal camp.
 Diagnosed in 2008 with lung cancer that she attributes to chemical exposure from mountaintop mining, she pulled out the Bible in her cramped mountainside trailer in Coeburn and raised a finger heavenward to explain why she doesn’t want the vaccine.